astral-sh/ruff/docs/faq.md

 ## What versions of Python does Ruff support?

-Ruff can lint code for any Python version from 3.7 onwards, including Python 3.10 and 3.11.
+Ruff can lint code for any Python version from 3.7 onwards, including Python 3.12.

 Ruff does not support Python 2.
 Ruff _may_ run on pre-Python 3.7 code, although such versions are not officially supported (e.g., Ruff does _not_ respect type comments).